fastenhealth/policy/privacy_policy.md

 You can register with our website if you would like to receive our newsletter as well as updates on our new products and services.

-We use non-identifying and aggregate information to better design our website but we would not disclose anything that could be used to identify those individuals.
+We use non-identifying and aggregate information to better design our website, but we do not collect anything that could be used to identify those individuals.

 Finally, we never use or share the personally identifiable information provided to us online in ways unrelated to the ones